flexera-public/sca-codeinsight-reports-spdx/README.md

 ## Required Configuration

-There is one locations that require updates to provide the report scripts details about the host system.
+There is one location that require updates to provide the report scripts details about the host system.

 For registration purposes update the **baseURL** and **adminAuthToken** values within [registration.py](registration.py) to reflect the correct values to allow the report itself to be registered on the Code Insight server.